Japan Pottery Tour: Hands-On Workshops & Artisan Encounters tour image

 • Accommodations, activities, meals, private transfers and guided tours not listed in the summary itinerary.

-• International shipping fees for ceramic pieces made through the workshops
+• International shipping fees for ceramic pieces made through the workshops.

 • Personal expenses.